 A foretaste of spring that is perfect to sample during the cold season.

 Winter blooming, a battle of seduction

 To attract the few remaining pollinating insects still active in winter, flowers double down on all senses, especially the sense of smell!
-The flowers of the winter-blooming shrubs sure know how to catch attention, releasing fruity, honey-like, vanilla and flowery scents that it would be a crime to disdain.
+The flowers of the winter-blooming shrubs sure know how to catch attention, releasing such fruity, honey-like, vanilla or flowery scents that it would be a crime to disdain.

-Take your pick from the different varieties and plant one of these shrubs near your main door or along an oft-traveled path, a bit sheltered from drafts, so that you may savor that bubble of fragrance during the entire blooming.
-Also check that your plants aren’t exposed to the east: the morning sun might damage their buds when quickly thawing frozen buds.
+Take your pick from the different varieties described below.
+Plant these near your main door or along an oft-traveled path, a bit sheltered from drafts, so that you may savor that bubble of fragrance during the entire blooming.
+Also check that your plants aren’t exposed to the East.
+Indeed, easterly morning sun might damage their buds when quickly thawing frozen buds.

 Fragrant winter flowers for ordinary soil

-Among the several hardy, easy-going shrubs there is wintersweet, which bears little yellow bells that release a spicy, exotic-fruit fragrance in February.
+Among the several hardy, easy-going shrubs there is wintersweet.
+It bears little yellow bells that release a spicy, exotic-fruit fragrance in February.
 Set it up in the sun.